Austin ISD 2020 AP Scores Exceed State and National Performance

 Advanced Placement scores for Austin ISD students who took the exams in May 2019 resulted in 65.7% receiving a qualified score of 3, 4, or 5.
 AP scores reflect a 2.9% increase in performance from the previous year and a 10.4% increase over the last five years.
-This exceeds the state of Texas’ performance of 51.6% and the global performance of 61.3%.
-Additionally, 72% of the eighth grade students participating in the middle school Dual Language program who took the AP Spanish Language exam received a qualified score of 3 or higher.
+This exceeds the state of Texas’ performance of 48.9% and the national performance of 59.1%.
 Students who attend a public college or university in Texas are eligible to receive college credit for these qualifying scores.
 Below is the 2016-2020 Austin ISD, Texas and National AP Scores of 3, 4, 5.

 The Advanced Placement program is a sequence of college-level courses taught in high schools by high school teachers with specialized training.
 Course offerings vary from campus to campus based on course demand.